Image

 From a Life-Changing Discovery to a Gold Standard

 In 1923, during an expedition in Southeast Asia, French microbiologist Henri Boulard made a chance discovery.
-He observed locals drinking a special tea made from the skins of two tropical fruits, litchis and mangosteens, to alleviate stomach problems.
-Through his research, Boulard identified a yeast strain, Saccharomyces boulardii CNCM I-745, as the key ingredient behind the tea's remarkable gut beneficial properties.
+He observed locals drinking a special tea made from the skins of two tropical fruits, litchis and mangosteens, to alleviate stomach problems, including diarrhea.
+Through his research, Boulard identified a yeast strain, Saccharomyces boulardii CNCM I-745, as the key ingredient behind the tea's remarkable anti-diarrheal properties.

 Years later, in 1953, Saccharomyces boulardii CNCM I-745, also known as Bioflor®, was successfully introduced into commercial use.

-Today, Bioflor® has become the gold standard in gut health management1,2 and is widely used in association with antibiotics and on various other occasions, making it the most-sold probiotic drug worldwide.
-It is suitable for individuals of all ages, from children to adults.
+Today, Bioflor® has become the gold standard in diarrhea management1,2 and is widely used in association with antibiotics and on various other occasions, making it the most-sold probiotic drug worldwide.
+It is suitable for individuals of all ages, from 3 months old and onwards.
 With its natural origin and 40 years of pharmacovigilance, we prioritize the safety and well-being of our consumers above all.

 Our mission is to empower you to take charge of your sustainable health by promoting a balanced gut microbiota.
 Let’s embark on this journey together today!